 In some cases, we earn commissions from affiliate links in our posts.

-For those new or returning Acorn TV users who aren't sure where to start, we've created this list of what we believe are the best shows on Acorn TV.
+For those new or returning Acorn TV users who aren't sure where to begin watching, we've created this list of what we believe are some of the best shows on Acorn TV.
 I'm sure there will be some disagreement here, so please feel free to share your favorites in the comments.
 Happy watching!

 The Best British Mystery Shows on Acorn TV

 Midsomer Murders – It doesn't get much better than Midsomer Murders, and Acorn TV is now the exclusive US home for viewing ALL episodes of the long-running series.
 No official word on season 23 of Midsomer Murders just yet, but we'd be surprised if they didn't offer that one when it's out.

 The show has been airing for more than two decades now, and it combines grisly murders with gorgeous English country scenery.

 If you watch closely, you'll notice a lot of your favorite actors have guest-starred in various episodes over the years.
 Everyone from Robert Hardy to Sarah Alexander to Richard Briers seems to have made an appearance in this classic British TV show.
 You can read more Midsomer Murders trivia HERE.